 At the other end of the spectrum, CFD trading sites must be regulated.
 For example, eToro is licensed by the FCA (UK), ASIC (Australia), and CySEC (Cyprus).
 In turn, this means that you can rest assured that your money is safe, not least because the aforementioned licensing bodies require brokers to keep client funds in segregated bank accounts.

-Furthermore, CFD trading platforms often allow you to trade cryptocurrencies in a commission-free manner.
 You will also have the added benefit of being able to short-sell a cryptocurrency and even apply leverage.
 By using a CFD broker to trade cryptocurrencies, you will also be able to easily deposit and withdraw funds.

-Both eToro and NSBroker accept debit/credit cards and bank transfers.
+eToro accept debit/credit cards and bank transfers.
 The former also supports e-wallets like Paypal, Skrill, and Neteller.
 Ultimately, if you are looking to trade cryptocurrencies in a safe, convenient, and low-cost manner – while at the same time benefit from short-selling and leverage facilities, you might want to consider CFDs.

 CFD Trading: The Bottom Line